John Glusman: Career

-At W. W. Norton & Company, his authors include New York Times bestselling authors Neil deGrasse Tyson, Frans de Waal, Ronan Farrow, and Scott Weidensaul, Pulitzer Prize winners Richard Powers, David Rohde, and William Taubman, National Book Critics Circle Award winner and MacArthur "Genius" Fellow Saidiya Hartman, National Book Critics Circle Award winner John Lahr, Pulitzer Prize finalist James M. Scott, Sami Rohr Prize for Jewish Literature winner Benjamin Balint, Los Angeles Times Book Prize winner William Souder, Thomas Chatterton Williams, and Robert Coover.
+From 2011 until 2023 Glusman was vice president and editor-in-chief of Norton.
+His authors include New York Times bestselling authors Neil deGrasse Tyson, Frans de Waal, Ronan Farrow, and Scott Weidensaul, Pulitzer Prize winners Richard Powers, David Rohde, and William Taubman, National Book Critics Circle Award winner and MacArthur "Genius" Fellow Saidiya Hartman, National Book Critics Circle Award winner John Lahr, Pulitzer Prize finalist James M. Scott, Sami Rohr Prize for Jewish Literature winner Benjamin Balint, Los Angeles Times Book Prize winner William Souder, Thomas Chatterton Williams, Glenn Loury, and Los Angeles Times Book Prize winner Margaret Burnham.

 Glusman has taught at the Graduate Writing Program at Columbia University, the New School for Social Research, the Columbia Publishing Course and the Squaw Valley Writer's Conference.
 He has written for The New Leader, Dissent, Virginia Quarterly Review, Sewanee Review, The Economist, Gourmet and Travel + Leisure.
 As a member of Helsinki Watch in the 1980s he wrote on human rights issues for Rolling Stone, The Village Voice, Spin, The Paris Review, and in association with Human Rights in China he published Children of the Dragon, the first U.S. documentary history of the Tiananmen Square massacre.

 His book Conduct Under Fire: Four American Doctors and their Fight for Life as Prisoners of the Japanese, 1941-1945, based on his father's experiences as a prisoner-of-war in the Philippines and Japan, was published by Viking Press in 2004 and Penguin Press in 2005.
 The historian John Dower praised it as "an intimate and meticulous account of cruelty, courage, and extraordinary human resilience."